Frequently Asked Questions

 Are the residence halls co-ed?

-Almost all of the residence halls are co-ed with the exception of two all female halls – Parker and Maricopa.
+All of the residence halls are co-ed with the exception of one all female hall – Maricopa.
 Co-ed halls have single gender rooms and typically single gender floors or wings.
 A few halls have co-ed wings.
 Bathrooms are single gender, not co-ed.

 Are single rooms available?